Connect with others who understand.

 6. The Impact of Comorbidity and Stage on Ovarian Cancer Mortality: A Nationwide Danish Cohort Study — BMC Cancer

-7. Endometriosis: Symptoms and Causes — Mayo Clinic
+7. Endometriosis — Mayo Clinic

 8. Endometriosis and Ovarian Cancer Risk — Ovarian Cancer Action

-9. Endometriosis and Cancer — endometriosis.org
+9. Endometriosis and Cancer — Endometriosis.org

 10. History of Comorbidities and Survival of Ovarian Cancer Patients, Results From the Ovarian Cancer Association Consortium — Cancer Epidemiology, Biomarkers & Prevention